m-abdelgawad/advanced_data_analysis_nanodegree/README.md

 This project includes all the notebooks and exercises of my work that I practiced during my study of the Advanced Data Analysis Nanodegree by Udacity.

-I also included some important text lessons to reference back to them.
+I also included some important text lessons to refer back to them.

 ## Main Topics: